 When testing the call outs from OEMs, which is typically between 27 to 36in.lbs., spokes would loosen up quite a bit throughout a moto for an average rider.
 Through continued testing, 48in.lbs. proved to be an exceptional torque, as the nipples didn't loosen up throughout a single moto, and wheel components are not abused.
 We tested 48in.lbs. with a variety of riders and bike sizes; From beginners to pros 48in.lbs. did the job it was intended to do, which is lengthen the life of your wheels and help keep them as straight as possible.
 We recommend 48in.lbs. on motocross quality bikes from 85cc+.
 In house, though, we've ran 48in.lbs. on our KTM 50 and 65 SXs with great success.
 Typically for less than 85cc, trail or vintage bikes we recommend 36in.lbs.

 Most of our Pre-Set Spoke Torque Wrenches ship at 48in.lbs.
 We can set the Preset Spoke Torque Wrench to whatever torque spec you prefer before it ships, or you can send it in to be recalibrated.
-Over the phone we can help you adjust your Spoke Torque Wrench to within a few inch pounds of your desired torque.
 The exact torque is not as important as the consistency of having the same torque on each spoke for an even pull over the entire wheel.

 Don't hesitate to holler with any added questions or concerns, we're always happy to help however we can.